Classification of standard Manin triples in dimension 4+4: Introduction

 As we shall see in the following sections, searching for Manin triples is essentially a matter of solving systems of quadratic equations following from Jacobi identities.
-The higher the dimension, the more variables -- the Lie algebra structure constants -- appear in the equations.
+The higher the dimension, the more variables --- the Lie algebra structure constants --- appear in the equations.
 For Manin triples composed of four-dimensional algebras it is quite challenging to provide a complete classification.
-In dimension 3+3 in Refs. \cite{hlasno:mtriples,snohla:DD} it turned out that for most of the Manin triples a representative (up to isomorphisms of Manin triples) with certain ''standard'' form (see below) can be chosen.
+In dimension 3+3 in Refs. \cite{hlasno:mtriples,snohla:DD} it turned out that for most of the Manin triples a representative (up to isomorphisms of Manin triples) with certain ``standard'' form (see below) can be chosen.
 Therefore, we shall use the classification of four-dimensional Lie algebras given in Refs. \cite{Mubarakzyan,pawiza,snowin:kniha}, and look for pairs of these algebras forming Manin triples in the way explained below.
-Beside the algebras presented in the Refs. \cite{pawiza,snowin:kniha}, we also consider permutations and scalings of their generators.
-While these transformations are just isomorphisms of the four-dimensional algebras, they may lead to different Manin triples.
-In the large number of Manin triples obtained this way we identify non-isomorphic ones.
-As the main result of the paper we present a list of ''standard'' \mt s formed by pairs of four-dimensional Lie algebras.
+Besides the algebras presented in the Refs. \cite{pawiza,snowin:kniha}, we also consider permutations and scalings of their generators.
+Although these transformations are just isomorphisms of the four-dimensional algebras, they may lead to different Manin triples.
+In the large number of Manin triples obtained in this way we identify non-isomorphic ones.
+As the main result of the paper we present a list of ``standard'' \mt s formed by pairs of four-dimensional Lie algebras.
 The list contains $188$ non-isomorphic Manin triples that in several cases depend on real parameters.
 In each case a dual \mt\ can be obtained by switching the particular algebras.
+After we have published our results on ArXiv, another approach investigating solutions of Jacobi identities for indecomposable four-dimensional algebras appeared in Ref. \cite{Musaev}.